 - Society for Risk Analysis USA

-Detection and Surveillance, agriculture, pests and diseases, crops, Spatial analytics, ecology, statistical modelling, Invasive Species, feral cats, foxes, wild dogs, goats, pigs, weeds, fungal pathogens, Panama disease, Unmanned Aerial Vehicles, UAVs and wildlife detection, UAVs and feral species, Thermal Imaging, high resolution imaging, artificial intelligence automated recognition of wildlife, Acoustic Ecology,, Ecological Analytics, Koalas, habitat, koala ecology, Myrtle Rust, impacts, Pest and invasive Species Eradication
+Detection and Surveillance, agriculture, pests and diseases, crops, Spatial analytics, ecology, statistical modelling, Invasive Species, feral cats, foxes, wild dogs, goats, pigs, weeds, fungal pathogens, Panama disease, Unmanned Aerial Vehicles, RPAS, drones, UAVs and wildlife detection, UAVs and feral species, Thermal Imaging, high resolution imaging, artificial intelligence automated recognition of wildlife, Conservation Ecology, Conservation science, Ecological Analytics, Koalas, habitat, koala ecology, Agroecosystems, Pest and invasive species eradication

 Research discipline: Bioscience